Blue diamond

 Blue diamond is a type of diamond which exhibits all of the same inherent properties of the mineral except with the additional element of blue color in the stone.
-They are colored blue by trace amounts of boron that contaminate the crystalline lattice structure.
+The Mohs hardness of blue diamond is around the same as a regular diamond, with a hardness of 10.
+They are colored blue by trace impurities of boron within the crystalline lattice structure.
 Blue diamonds belong to a subcategory of diamonds called fancy color diamonds, the generic name for diamonds that exhibit intense color.

 Properties determining value

 The same four basic parameters that govern the grading of all gemstones are used to grade blue diamonds–the four Cs of Connoisseurship: color, clarity, cut and carat weight.
-Color is considered the absolute most important criterion in grading a blue diamond and determining its value.
-However, the most valuable of blue diamonds also exhibit the highest clarity grades.
+Color is considered the most important criterion for grading a blue diamond and determining its value.
+However, the most valuable blue diamonds also exhibit the highest clarity grades.
 There is no known blue diamond with a completely flawless (F) clarity grading, although several are known which are graded Internally Flawless (IF).

-One of the earliest mentioned blue diamonds is the Hope Diamond, a 45.52 carat fancy dark grayish-blue which is believed to have been discovered in India but whose first recorded presence was in 1666 by French gem merchant Jean-Baptiste Tavernier, after whom it was called the Tavernier Blue.
+One of the earliest mentioned blue diamonds is the Hope Diamond, a 45.52-carat fancy dark grayish-blue which is believed to have been discovered in India but whose first recorded presence was in 1666 by French gem merchant Jean-Baptiste Tavernier, after whom it was called the Tavernier Blue.
 Its last owner was famed jeweler Harry Winston before he donated it to the Smithsonian National Museum of Natural History in Washington, D.C.
 Colorless (“White”) diamonds have remained the most popular type of diamond through the millennia, but the existence of this blue diamond so long ago affirms the reality of the demand for fancy color diamonds over the years.

 Color

 In gemology, color is divided into three components: hue, saturation and tone.
 Blue diamonds occur in hues ranging from green-blue to gray-blue, with the primary hue necessarily being blue.
 Green and gray are the normal secondary hues that can be found in blue diamonds.
-Blue diamonds are considered most beautiful and valuable when there is no secondary color present but rather are a pure blue color.
+Blue diamonds are considered most beautiful and valuable when no secondary color is present but are pure blue.
 However, a pure blue diamond of light color may be considered less valuable than a green-blue or gray-blue diamond whose color is more vivid.
 The characteristic of color is very complex in blue diamonds for this reason.
 Most pure blue diamonds are Type IIb, meaning they contain either very few or a complete lack of nitrogen impurities.
-Type Ia blue stones contain a secondary hue and get their color from the presence of hydrogen.
+Type Ia Blue stones contain a secondary hue and get their color from the presence of hydrogen.